 Best yet, you can use CRM software to analyze the effectiveness of each campaign and make data-driven decisions to increase company profitability.

-CRM isn’t just for helping cultivate relationships; it’s also a huge time-saver.
+Customer Relationship Management software isn’t just for helping cultivate relationships; it’s also a huge time-saver.
 CRM workflow automation takes the tedious and time consuming tasks that sales reps, managers and other users perform on a regular basis and automates them, freeing up more time to focus on sales-generating activities.
 Some examples of CRM automation in play include generating follow-up reminders after meetings, converting emails into activities, scheduling alerts before a task is due, converting website visitors to leads and delivering targeted marketing messages based on a customer’s purchase patterns.

-These workflow automation features can as simple or complex as you need but are ultimately designed to save time, eliminate wasteful work and improve productivity.
+These workflow automation features can be as simple or complex as you need but are ultimately designed to save time, eliminate wasteful work and improve productivity.

-From lead generation to nurturing relationships to managing your pipeline, CRM enables you to streamline processes and automate everyday tasks.
+From lead generation to nurturing relationships to managing your pipeline, sales CRM enables you to streamline processes and automate everyday tasks.
 It supports your sales reps throughout every phase of the sales cycle, such as scheduling appointments and follow-up reminders, logging customer information, tracking communication history, writing emails, generating quotes and proposals and building accurate forecasts.

 With CRM, your sales team has immediate access to the information they need at exactly the time they need it, no matter where they are.
 Even the most disorganized salespeople can stay prepared, orderly and on top of their game.